-We have audited the internal control over financial reporting of Trinity Biotech plc and subsidiaries ("the Company") as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting, appearing under Item 15 in this Annual Report on Form 20-F. Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+We have audited the internal control over financial reporting of Trinity Biotech plc and subsidiaries (the "Company") as of December 31, 2013, based on criteria established in the 1992 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting ("Management's Report").
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+Our audit of, and opinion on, the Company's internal control over financial reporting does not include the internal control over financial reporting of wholly-owned subsidiaries, Immco Diagnostics, Inc., Nova Century Scientific Inc. and Trinity Biotech (UK) Ltd. whose financial statements reflect total assets and revenues constituting 20 and 9 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2013.
+As indicated in Management's Report, Immco Diagnostics, Inc., Nova Century Scientific, Inc. and a business in the UK which was incorporated as Trinity Biotech (UK) Ltd. were acquired during 2013.
+Management's assertion on the effectiveness of the Company's internal control over financial reporting excluded internal control over financial reporting of these subsidiaries.